TheThingILearn/SDK-Emulator/README.md

 ### Prerequisites
-- enable virtualization - search in the intarnet how to ebale virtualization in the bios on your mother board.
+- enable virtualization - search in the intarnet how to ebale virtualization in the bios of your mother board.

 - commnad line tools - go to that link https://developer.android.com/studio. and scroll down till you get to the section called "Command line tools only".